Information on complaints handling procedures for train and station operators.

 Train and station operators are required by their operating licences to establish and comply with a procedure for handling complaints relating to licensed activities from customers and potential customers.
-ORR approves these policies and monitors compliance with them.
+This procedure is known as the 'complaints handling procedure' (CHP) and it is approved and monitored by ORR.

 A good complaints handling procedure should: